← Back to Blog

 • Creating pull requests with proper summaries and test plans

-I never have to write "updated files" or "misc changes" commit messages anymore.
+I never write "updated files" or "misc changes" commit messages anymore.

 5. Be Specific But Trust the Process